Friday, 3 April 2026

 Prostate cancer occurs in the prostate—a small, walnut-shaped gland in males that produces the seminal fluid that nourishes and transports sperm.

 Key Fact: It is one of the most common types of cancer in men.
 Many prostate cancers grow very slowly and are confined to the prostate gland, where they may not cause serious harm.
-However, while some types grow slowly and may need minimal or even no treatment, other types are aggressive and can spread quickly.
+However, while some types grow slowly and may need minimal or even no treatment, other types are aggressive and can spread quickly to other parts of the body.

 Signs & Symptoms